Red River Raspberry fruit

 Hardiness Zone: 2b

 Group/Class: Primocane - Fall Bearing

-A somewhat smaller variety producing large red fruit with delicious flavor, prune canes to the ground in late fall; raspberries are quite shrubby looking and require careful placement in the landscape and protection from birds
+A somewhat smaller variety producing large red fruit with delicious flavor, prune canes to the ground in late fall; Red River fruits on 1st year canes

 Red River Raspberry is a small shrub that is typically grown for its edible qualities.
 It produces clusters of red heart-shaped berries which are usually ready for picking from mid to late summer.
 The berries have a sweet taste and a juicy texture.